acsant/react-native-recaptcha/README.md

 * `reCaptchaType`: Currently two types of reCaptchas are supported:
   * `invisible`: Invisible reCaptcha do not require the users to solve a challenge.
 Refer to the reCaptcha V3 documentation for further information
-  * `normal`: Normal reCaptcha may often require the user to click on a "I am not a robot" checkbox and solve a challenge (reCaptcha V2)
+  * `normal`: Normal reCaptcha may often require the user to click on a "I am not a robot" checkbox and solve a challenge (reCaptcha V2) - NOTE: This is meant to be used only with the firebase projects since firebase doesn't yet support reCaptcha v3.

+  * `config`: Firebase project config found in the firebase console.
+This prop is only required when using the normal reCaptcha

 * `onExecute` A function to handle the response of ReCaptcha.
 Takes in a parameter that represents the response token from the ReCaptcha.